 Founder and Editor: Elizabeth Arif-Fear

-Elizabeth is a young British Muslim and social activist based in London.
+Elizabeth is a young British Muslim and human rights activist based in London.

 Passionate about human rights, socio-political issues and intercultural relations from a young age, she went on to study languages/translation and human rights at postgraduate level, including some study within Islamic Studies (Feminism in the Muslim World).
 She converted to Islam whilst in her final year at university.

-A dedicated writer and campaigner, Elizabeth is active with a range of national and international human rights, interfaith and women’s organisations/platforms.
+A dedicated writer and campaigner, Elizabeth is active with a range of national and international human rights, interfaith and women’s organisations/platforms as a writer, activist, community organiser and ambassador.
+Passionate about languages, Elizabeth also works as a volunteer translator/proofreader for a variety of non-profit causes.
 Her main interests include: women’s rights, refugee and migrant rights and issues surrounding immigration, multiculturalism, anti-extremism and community cohesion.

-Her debut poetry collection “What If It Were You?” is due for release in February 2019 and focusses on a range of critical human rights issues.
+Her latest venture – her debut poetry collection “What If It Were You?”
+(2019) – focusses on a range of critical human rights issues, including FGM, child marriage, modern slavery and the rights of refugees.

 Stephen is a young British Jew with a passion for writing, bringing people together and speaking out against intolerance.